Implementation guideline evidence-based health information

 Background

-Aim of the project is to evaluate the implementation of the guideline evidence-based health information in conjunction with a training course for the creators of health information.
-We are assuming that, by supporting the development of EBGI with the guideline and complementary training, the quality of the information material will improve when compared to that created without any training.
+Aim of the project was to evaluate the implementation of the guideline evidence-based health information in conjunction with a training course for the creators of health information.
+We assumed that, by supporting the development of EBHI with the guideline and complementary training, the quality of the information material will improve when compared to that created without any training.

 Methods

-The methodological approach follows the guidelines of the UK Medical Research Council (MRC) for the development and evaluation of complex interventions.
-Following a qualitative pilot study (1), a randomised-controlled study (2) will be carried out.
+The methodological approach followed the guidelines of the UK Medical Research Council (MRC) for the development and evaluation of complex interventions.
+Following a qualitative pilot study (1), a randomised-controlled study (2) was conducted.

-- In the qualitative pilot study, the 5-day training course was adapted to a Blended Learning Format and shortened by two attendance days; in two courses with creators of health information it was piloted with respect to feasibility and acceptance.
+- In the qualitative pilot study, the 5-day training course was adapted to a Blended Learning Format and shortened by two attendance days; in two courses with providers of health information it was piloted with respect to feasibility and acceptance.
 Data was collected through structured observations and focus group interviews, the analysis followed the structuring qualitative content analysis according to Mayring.
-The optimized training course is now available for evaluation.

-- The randomized-controlled study (ISRCTN [link: http://www.isrctn.com/ISRCTN96941060], study protocol) included 26 groups of health information creators (ca 1 – 10 people per group) in order to be able to compare the intervention (guideline and training course in Blended Learning Format) with the standard where the guideline is publicly accessible.
+Due to the COVID-19 pandemic, the training program was switched to a pure e-learning offer. - The randomized-controlled study (ISRCTN [link: http://www.isrctn.com/ISRCTN96941060], study protocol) should include 26 groups of health information providers (about 1 – 10 individual persons per group) in order to be able to compare the intervention (guideline and training course in an e-learning format) with the standard where the guideline is publicly accessible.

-The primary endpoint is the degree of implementation of the guideline recommendations.
-For this, each group of creators developed within the frame of the study an EBGI on a self-chosen topic.
-The evaluation instrument MAPP‘INFO, based on the recommendations of the guideline, was also developed within the frame of the study and is currently undergoing validation (AsPREDICTED [link: https://aspredicted.org/3zz4g.pdf.], study protocol).
+The primary endpoint was the degree of implementation of the guideline recommendations.
+For this, each group of creators developed within the frame of the study an EBHI on a self-chosen topic.
+The evaluation instrument MAPPinfo, based on the recommendations of the guideline, was also developed and validated within the frame of the study (AsPREDICTED [link: https://aspredicted.org/3zz4g.pdf.], publication).
 The instrument contains criteria for transparence, contents and presentation styles for health information.